devilry/devilry-django/not_for_deploy/docs/user/admin/subjectadmin.rst

 This means that this guide is for administrators managing a course or a term (semester) within a course.
 If you have *orange* background color in your header, you are using the user interface for an admin role.
+We'll use the term *course* for a subject from now on

 The responsibilities of a Subjectadmin